llm-d-incubation/llm-d-infra/quickstart/examples/wide-ep-lws/README.md

 - You must have the secret containing a HuggingFace Token in the namespace you want to deploy to with key `HF_TOKEN` (see [instructions](../../dependencies/README.md#huggingface-token)).

 - Additionally, it is assumed you have configured and deployed your Gateway Control Plane, and their pre-requisite CRDs.
-For information on this see the [gateway-control-plane-providers](../../gateway-control-plane-providers/) directory.
+For information on this see the [gateway-control-plane-providers](../../dependencies/cluster-dependencies/gateway-control-plane-providers) directory.

+- Finally, this examples use LeaderWorkerSet as the methedology for deployment, so this must be installed in your cluster, for information on this see the [lws dependency directory](../../dependencies/cluster-dependencies/lws/).

 ## Installation